This degree has three stages, each comprising 120 credits.

 You’ll develop your own skills and knowledge, choosing to focus on mathematics or to combine mathematics with statistics.
-Armed with a solid grounding yourself, you’ll study how to teach mathematics/statistics – exploring how to explain and communicate ideas to others.
+Specialised mathematics education modules will introduce you to frameworks for analysing and supporting learners’ different approaches to mathematical thinking.

 We make all our qualifications as accessible as possible and have a comprehensive range of services to support all our students.
 The BSc (Honours) Mathematics and its Learning uses a variety of study materials and has the following elements:

 - using mathematical and scientific expressions, notations and associated techniques